Skip to contents

 kmer_sequence_length

-the length of the sequence to use for the kmer screen.
-If NULL, the entire sequence would be used.
+Length of the central window used for the kmer screen.
+If NULL, the full sequence is used.

 symmetrize_spat

-if TRUE, the spatial model would be symmetrized around the center bin.
-Default: TRUE.
+If TRUE (default), the spatial model is symmetrized around the center bin.

 min_gap,max_gap